bmccoelho/rudge/README.md

     Rudge.sentences("Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
                      The round pegs in the square holes.
 The ones who see things differently.")

     # => ["Here's to the crazy ones.", "The misfits.", "The rebels.", "The troublemakers.",
           "The round pegs in the square holes.", "The ones who see things differently."]

 ## Documentation
 based on the work available here: http://www.pressure.to/ruby/

+## License

+Rudge is released under the [MIT License](http://www.opensource.org/licenses/MIT).